embatty/KL_2025/course_modules_2025/Metagenomics/WCS_Metagenomics_Illumina_Thailand2025.md

     - **What It Does**: ABRicate searches for known AMR genes by comparing genome sequences against the ResFinder database.
     - **Output**: Results in `abricate_output.txt` list detected AMR genes, their identities, and resistance classes.

+**Question**: Can you compare the results from Prokka and ABRicate?
+Do you find anything in common?
+Can you explain your observation?

 ## Step 9: Visualization of Taxonomy with Pavian or Krona